pentagram-lang/pentagram-ideas/syntax/literals.md

 '''I'm a friend''' say
 ```

-_No special Tex-like English typographic shortcuts (that are imported by default)_
+_No special TeX-like English typographic shortcuts (that are imported by default)_